-Sue: I’m really looking forward to this.
-I am so ready for Peter Davison.
+Sue: I am so ready for Peter Davison.

-Me: Ah… But before we get to that, we have to watch a Christmas special.
+Me: We have to watch a Christmas special first.

-Sue: It had better not be some fan thing that doesn’t count.
+Sue: This had better not be a fan-thing which doesn’t count.
 I can’t be bothered with that.
-It’s not that Shada thing that everyone keeps banging on about, is it?
+It’s not that Shada thing you keep banging on about, is it?
 Has it got anything to do with Ian Levine?

 Sue: Oh, just put it on.
 The quicker we do this, the quicker I can watch Peter Davison.